Incarceration Consulting Services

 I spent 37 months in federal prison and experienced the full gamut of life as an inmate and my family made-do without me.
-I am a transformed person because of my time in prison but I would not wish the prison experience on anyone.
+I am a transformed person because of my time in prison, but I would not wish the prison experience on anyone.
 I’ve now made it my post-prison career as an Incarceration Consultant to help others prepare for and navigate their time in prison.
-The pitfalls are many but preparation by an experienced incarceration consultant can alleviate the fear and apprehension that a sentenced person feels as they are waiting for the day they must report to prison.
-Please read more about me.
+The pitfalls are many, but preparation by an experienced incarceration consultant can alleviate the fear and apprehension that a sentenced person feels as they are waiting for the day they must report to prison.
+Please read more

 As part of incarceration consulting services, we help our client understand and prepare for: